SiddharthKrishna1/MovieRecommendationSystem/README.md

 # Acknowledgements
 The dataset used in this project is obtained from TMDb (The Movie Database).
 This project is developed as a learning exercise and inspired by various online tutorials and resources.

-# License

-Feel free to customize the README according to your project specifics, such as adding more detailed usage instructions, project description, or acknowledgments.